DistendedDev/simple-unit-converter/README.md

 It creates an instance of JFrame, of the AppGUI class.

 ### Status: not released yet
-Please feel free to clone and build it yourself
+Please feel free to clone / fork and build it yourself